Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Do you need a car in Provincetown?
 Not if you’re staying in P-town the whole time, but if you’re exploring the Cape, you’ll need one.
 Most parking here is resident parking.
 There is a parking lot by MacMillan Pier and some free parking spots in the East End.

 The most pleasant way to get to Provincetown by far is to take the ferry!
-The Provincetown Fast Ferry takes 95 minutes, leaves from Boston’s World Trade Center, and runs from mid-May through early October.
-It’s not cheap — $92-98 for round-trip tickets for adults, $69-74 for round-trip tickets for kids — but it’s much nicer than sitting in traffic.
+The Boston Harbor Cruises takes 95 minutes and runs from mid-May through early October.
+It’s not cheap — $109 or so for round-trip tickets for adults and around $90 for round-trip tickets for kids — but it’s much nicer than sitting in traffic.

 In terms of public transportation, Peter Pan Bus Lines run buses to several destinations along the Cape from South Station in Boston, all the way to Provincetown.